DeFUCC/gun-vue/README.md

 @gun-vue is an open collection of interconnected building blocks designed for creating a wide range of decentralized apps for online and offline collaboration.
 It combines the strengths of Gun (a CRDT-based distributed graph database), Vue (a reactive JavaScript UI framework), and SEA (a web-browser cryptography adapter) to create an ecosystem of multiple app levels.
 The project aims to provide basic tools for everyone to participate in exploring this new graph universe and find their own way within it.

-There code is organised into distinct layers in the [@gun-vue npmjs.com organisation](https://www.npmjs.com/org/gun-vue) for you to install and use in your P2P apps.
+The code is organised into distinct layers under the [@gun-vue npmjs.com organisation](https://www.npmjs.com/org/gun-vue) for you to install and use in your P2P apps.

 ## @gun-vue/app